Adsmurai-Google-Tag-Manager-Templates/adsmurai-facebook-conversions-api-client/README.md

 This Google Tag Manager custom client for server containers helps with sending Facebook events through Conversions API.

+To send the same event to multiple channels at once like TikTok/Google/Pinterest you can make use of [Adsmurai One Tag](https://www.adsmurai.com/en/product/serverless-tracking)

 ## Installation

 This template is not available on the Community Template Gallery yet, so it has to be installed manually following these instructions: